Over-smoothing vs Over-squashing: The Difference

 Graph structureWorse on dense, well-connected graphsWorse on tree-like, sparse graphs with bridge edges

-With more layersProvably gets worse (converges to constant)Could get better (reach distant nodes) but squashing increases
+With more layersProvably gets worse (converges to a rank-one limit)Could get better (reach distant nodes) but squashing increases

 FixResidual connections, jump knowledge, APPNPGraph rewiring, global attention, virtual nodes